| How To Setup Amortized Interest

 - Review help on Interest Detail

-To properly enter information required for interest calculations, you must use transactions that have Payment Breakdown switched ON.
-Also, the account's Original Principal must be entered as a transaction rather than merely entered on the Debtor form.
+Payment Breakdown switched ON.
+Also, the account's Original Principal must be entered as a transaction

-To perform these procedures, we will modify or create transaction types for entering original principal and for posting payments.
-We will also address interest adjustment, late fees and credit bureau reporting.
+To perform these procedures, we will modify or create transaction types for entering original principal and

-1. When posting the Principal for a Debtor, a new Transaction should be used.
+Original Principal1.
+When posting the Principal for a Debtor, a new Transaction should be used.

 Transaction Type 196 (Original Principal)

-2. After Transaction Type 196 is selected in your Transaction form, type the amount of the Debtor Principal in the Direct box as a NEGATIVE number.
+running balance of principal, interest, fees and adjustments.
+2. After Transaction Type 196 is selected in your Transaction form, type the amount of the Debtor Principal in the Direct box

-Useful Note The negative Transaction amount that is entered in the Direct box will show up as a positive to the Debtor Principal and is essential for Interest calculations.
+The negative Transaction amount that is entered in the Direct box will show up as a positive to the Debtor Principal

+and is essential for Interest calculations.
 3. Set the Posted and Payment Dates to coincide with the date that you want this Original Principal to reflect.
-Contract start date should be taken into account for these dates.
+Contract start

 Original Interest

-Useful Note The Original Interest may be used if you are using Revolving Compound Interest but not for Amortized Loan Interest.
+The Original Interest may be used if you are using Revolving Compound Interest but not for Amortized Loan Interest.
+1. If there is Interest pending on the account, it must be set as a new Transaction:

 Transaction Type 197 (Original Interest)